CAGR in Excel Formula (Table of Contents)

 The output will be:-

 - Click on the % sign in the Home Tab under the general section to get the value of CAGR.

 - The final value is 1% which is the required annual growth rate.

-- A compound annual growth rate in excel smoothed the rate of growth over a period.
+- A compound annual growth rate in excel smoothed the growth rate over time.

 - It implies the growth was steady.

 - By CAGR, we cannot assume the growth rate will be the same in the future.

-- By CAGR, we cannot have insight into the uneven in growth in the middle years.
+- We cannot have insight into the uneven growth in the middle years of CAGR.

 - CAGR is not an absolute value.

 Things to Remember about CAGR Formula in Excel

-- CAGR Formula in Excel only calculates the average annual growth rate for a period of years.
+- CAGR Formula in Excel only calculates the average annual growth rate for years.

 - CAGR does not show the unevenness in the growth rate in the middle years.

 - It only smoothed the growth rate over a period.

-This has been a guide to the CAGR formula in excel.
-Here we discuss the compound annual growth rate in excel and How to use the CAGR formula in excel along with practical examples and a downloadable excel template.
+This is a guide to the CAGR formula in excel.
+Here we have discussed the compound annual growth rate in excel and How to use the CAGR formula in excel, along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –